Nest Audio vs. Amazon Echo (4th Gen): Which should you buy?

 |Smart home tech||Nest Security compatibility||Zigbee smart home hub; Amazon Sidewalk Bridge|

 |LED indicators||Four circular lights on front||Ring around the base|

 |Buy 2 for stereo sound?||Yes||Yes|

 |Use as a TV speaker?||No||Yes|

-If the Amazon Echo has one hardware perk, it's the 3.5mm line in/out port.
-With a 3.5mm-to-USB-C adapter, you can connect your phone to it directly; or link your second Echo to the first via the plug instead of wirelessly, or to listen directly to music via some 3.5mm headphones.
+If the Amazon Echo has one hardware perk, it's the 3.5mm line in/out port, which lets you link your second Echo to the first via the plug instead of wirelessly, or to listen directly to music via some 3.5mm headphones.

 Otherwise, the differences come down to software and compatibility.
 The Echo can be paired with certain televisions to work as a TV speaker, something the Nest Audio cannot currently do.
 There's a wide range of Google Assistant-compatible devices that can be controlled through a simple Nest Audio command, from Philips bulbs to Nest locks and thermostats to various security cams, but not through Alexa commands.
 The same is true in reverse for these Alexa-compatible devices.

 Both Google and Amazon boast about their new devices' improved processing speeds.
 The Amazon Echo allegedly processes requests twice as fast as the 3rd-Gen Echo, thanks to the AZ1 Neural Edge processor; you get "2x faster speech processing and lower memory usage by up to 85%" compared to before, and it's still the fastest you'll get from any Echo speaker.
 With Nest Audio, you get "one TeraOPS of processing power," so Google Assistant requests can be handled locally instead of over the cloud.